COPPA

 $53K/violation

-You need: age-screening strategy (or strict "no-collection-from-kids" guardrails), verifiable parental consent flow, parental rights workflows (access/delete), data minimization + retention deletion, and vendor/SDK controls to prevent silent third-party collection.
+Requires age-screening strategy (or strict no-collection-from-children guardrails), verifiable parental consent flow, parental rights workflows (access/delete), data minimization and retention deletion, and vendor/SDK controls to prevent silent third-party collection.

 APA